MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-barcode-data-sources.md

 ---

-# Use BARCODE data source to generate barcode images
+# Use the BARCODE data source to generate barcode images

 [!include[banner](../includes/banner.md)]

 You can use the [Electronic reporting (ER)](general-electronic-reporting.md) framework to design [ER format components](general-electronic-reporting.md#FormatComponentOutbound) that you can run to generate required electronic and printable outbound documents.
-To generate an outbound document in Microsoft Office format, you must use either Microsoft Excel or Microsoft Word document as a report template to specify the layout of a report.
-The [ER Operations designer](general-electronic-reporting.md#building-a-format-that-uses-a-data-model-as-a-base) lets you attach the Excel or Word document as a template for the configured ER format.
-The named elements in the attached template are associated with the elements of the configured ER format component:
+To generate an outbound document in Microsoft Office format, you must use either a Microsoft Excel or Microsoft Word document as a report template to specify the layout of the report.
+The [ER Operations designer](general-electronic-reporting.md#building-a-format-that-uses-a-data-model-as-a-base) lets you attach the Excel or Word document as a template for the ER format.
+The named elements in the attached template are associated with the elements of the configured format component:

--   content controls in Word
+-   Content controls in Word
--   named sheets, ranges, cells, shapes, and images in Excel
+-   Named sheets, ranges, cells, shapes, and images in Excel

 These named elements are used as placeholders of data that is populated to a generated document when an ER format is executed.
 ER format elements are bound to data sources.
-These data sources specify the data that will be entered, at run time, in the documents that are generated.
-Review [Embed images and shapes in documents that you generate by using ER](electronic-reporting-embed-images-shapes.md) for more.
+These data sources specify the data that will be entered at run time, in the documents that are generated.
+For more information, see [Embed images and shapes in documents that you generate by using ER](electronic-reporting-embed-images-shapes.md).

-The **Barcode** data source type is now supported by ER allowing to generate an image that represents a barcode for a given text.
-When you configure an ER format, you can specify data sources of the **Barcode** type to generate barcode images and populate them to generated business documents such as orders, invoices, packing slips, receipts, etc. or different kind of labels such as product and shelf labels, packaging and shipping labels, etc.
+The **Barcode** data source type is now supported by ER and allows you to generate an image that represents a barcode for a given text.
+When you configure an ER format, you can specify **Barcode** type data sources to generate barcode images and then add them to generated business documents such as orders, invoices, packing slips, and receipts, or different kind of labels such as product and shelf labels, and packaging and shipping labels.

 The following placeholders can be used in report templates to populate barcode images:

 -   [Picture](https://docs.microsoft.com/office/client-developer/word/content-controls-in-word) content control for Word
 -   [Picture](https://support.office.com/article/insert-pictures-3c51edf4-22e1-460a-b372-9329a8724344) object in Excel

-By using a data source of the **Barcode** type, you can generate barcodes in the following formats:
+By using a **Barcode** type data source, you can generate barcodes in the following formats:

--   One-dimensional barcodes
+- One-dimensional barcodes:

     - Codabar
     - Code 39
     - Code 93
     - Code 128
     - EAN-8
     - EAN-13
     - ITF-14
     - PDF417
     - UPC-A
     - UPC-E
     - MSI
     - Plessey

--   Two-dimensional barcodes
+-   Two-dimensional barcodes:

     - Aztec
     - DataMatrix
     - QR Code

-When you configure your barcode data source, you can define specific rendering conditions to finally generate a desire image:
+When you configure your barcode data source, you can define specific rendering conditions to generate an image:

 - Set the value of the **Width** parameter to specify a barcode width in pixels.
 Zero value indicates that the default width is used.
 The meaning can vary for different formats.
 - Set the value of the **Height** parameter to specify a barcode height in pixels.
 Zero value indicates that the default height is used.
 The meaning can vary for different formats.
 - Set the value of the **Margin** parameter to specify a barcode margin in pixels as the size of the areas to each side of a barcode that must be kept clear (quiet zone).
-Zero margin value indicates that the default margin is used.
+A zero margin value indicates that the default margin is used.
 The meaning can vary for different formats.
 - Set the value of the **Output content** parameter to **Yes** to generate a barcode image containing the encoded information as text.
 The default value is **No**.
 - Set the value of the **Encoding** parameter to specify what kind of characters are encoded in a generated barcode image.
 By default, the **UTF-8** encoding is offered.

 >[!Important]
+> When you add a new **Barcode** data source, you must place it under another item (container) as a nested element.
 >
-> When you add a new **Barcode** data source, you must place it to another item (container) as a nested element.
->
-> When you bind this data source to a format **Cell** element representing either Word content control or Excel picture, this data source is presented in this binding as a function having a single parameter of the **String** type.
+> When you bind this data source to a format **Cell** element, that represents either a Word content control or an Excel picture, this data source is presented in this binding as a function that has a single **String** type parameter.
 You must use this parameter to specify the text that must be transformed to a barcode image and that must be read when a generated barcode is scanned.

 To learn more about this feature, complete the examples in this topic.